BrooklynNeubeker/SeniorDesignProject/README.md

 You can also run it using "npx @tailwindcss/cli -i ./src/input.css -o ./src/output.css --watch " then "npm run start" commands, but I think the docker way standardizes it so no matter which machine we are on it will work.

+To run Environment:

+Open the backend and frontend folders in two different terminals.

+Run "npm run dev" in both terminals